e22m4u/js-repository/README.md

 ## Properties

-The `properties` parameter is in the model definition and accepts an object whose keys are the properties of this model, and the value is either the property type or an object with additional parameters.
+The `properties` parameter in a model definition accepts an object where keys are model properties and values are either a property type or an object with additional parameters.

 **Data Type**